 Our model is related to theoretical work by Sheshinski and Weiss (1992), Midrigan (2010), and Alvarez and Lippi (2010).
 In a seminal paper, Sheshinski and Weiss (1992) show the conditions under which price-setting by multi-product firms is likely to be synchronized or staggered.
 They emphasize the key role played by complementarities in the menu cost technology and in the profit function.
 Midrigan (2010) presents a general equilibrium model where two-product firms face economies of scope in the technology of adjusting prices.
 The striking quantitative result of his paper is that aggregate fluctuations from monetary shocks are substantially larger than in traditional state-dependent models and almost as large as time-dependent models.
-Our contribution relative to the work of Sheshinski and Weiss (1992) and Midrigan (2010) is to analyze systematically price-setting trends as we vary the number of goods produced by firms, from 1 to 3 goods.
-In addition, by considering 2-good vs. 3-good firms, we are able to study trends in some price setting statistics, such as synchronization, that is not possible by only comparing 1-good and 2-good firms.
+Our main contribution relative to the work of Sheshinski and Weiss (1992) and Midrigan (2010) is to consider and analyze systematically price-setting trends as we vary the number of goods produced by firms, from 1 to 3 goods.
+As a by-product of this analysis, we are able to study trends in some price setting statistics, such as synchronization, by considering 2-good vs. 3-good firms which is not possible by only comparing 1-good and 2-good firms.

 In a recent, independent, highly related paper, Alvarez and Lippi (2010) use stochastic control methods to characterize the price setting solution of a multi-product firm producing an arbitrary number of goods.
 They analytically show that given firm-specific menu costs, frequency of price change increases, absolute size decreases, and the dispersion increases as the number of goods produced increases.
 We show these same trends numerically.
 Our relative contribution is that we solve a model with trend inflation and also generate additional predictions for direction and synchronization of price changes.
 We then match all the empirical trends in these moments qualitatively using a calibrated model.
+This contribution distinguishes us from the aforementioned theoretical papers.